15 Leading SEO Trends for 2018

 15. Video content to be even more popular

 The Internet is crazy about video content.
-A study by Hubspot indicated that 43% of users want more of it online, and it’s expected to take up a staggering 80% of all online traffic by the early 2020s.
-That’s where our future is heading.
+A study by Hubspot indicated that 45% of users watch at least an hour worth of YouTube and Facebook videos weekly.
+What’s more, videos are expected to hog a staggering 80% of all online traffic by the early 2020s.
 If you still aren’t using YouTube and other video hosting platforms to build brand awareness and attract visitors, then make your debut now and start 2018 off with a bang.
 When the 2020s hit, you’ll be riding that gigantic tide of traffic.

 Meanwhile in the present, YouTube has already become so big that people search for things there without turning to Google at all.
 Not wanting to be outdone, Google includes YouTube videos in its search results, and it’s not uncommon to see them on page one.
 In other words, you can make two powerful figures fight over you – morally questionable if they were people, but perfectly fine when they are search engines.